 - You can admit to a private alcohol detox clinic or rehab facility.

 *Please do not attempt abrupt cessation if you are alcohol dependent.

-Clinically, the safest way to detox from alcohol dependence, is to undergo an inpatient medical detox in a medically assisted and supportive environment.
-If this is something you need help with, PCP specialise in private inpatient medical detoxes and can accomodate emergency admissions.
+Clinically, the safest way to detox from alcohol dependence is to undergo an inpatient medical detox in a medically assisted and supportive environment.
+If this is something you need help with, PCP specialises in private inpatient medical detoxes and can accommodate emergency admissions.